 How do I guarantee that I get the session I want?

 While there is no guarantee for any session, we recommend that you register early.
 Several of the early sessions fill fairly quickly and once full, we cannot add students.
-Please do not make travel arrangements until after you register and receive your registration confirmation email.
-Exceptions will not be made for previously made travel plans.

 We will not add students to a full session, and we do not have a waitlist for any